-Almost 2 decades ago (my, how old I've become) I was just starting my PhD and one of the resident statisticians, who was also doing her PhD - Janine - starting pestering me to learn how to program and do statistics in R.
+Almost 2 decades ago (my, how old I've become) I was just starting my PhD and one of the resident statisticians, who was also doing her PhD - Janine - starting pestering me to learn R so I could do my statistics in R instead of in Excel or wherever.

-I resisted, because I was just learning how to program in Matlab and Java, and just didn't have the time to learn a third language.
+I resisted, because I was just learning how to program in Matlab and Java, and just didn't have the time to learn how to program in R as well.

 Then I fast-forward about 8 years, and I was now an accomplished scientific programmer in Matlab, but I was unhappy at how slow it was.
 I was automating my statistical analyses and compressing a years worth of manual work into 2 weeks, but it was still 2 weeks.
 I was convinced that Matlab was slowing me down and I should be able to have all these analyses done in a much smaller time-frame.
 Maybe a day or less.

-So I decided to give R programming another try.
+So I decided to give it another go and learn R programming.

 Three days later and I gave up.
 For whatever reason (I can't remember the details), for the life of me I just couldn't get any data imported into R. And if you can't get data in, you can't even get started.
 I figured that 3 days was long enough struggling on one problem, so I went back to Matlab.

-Now we fast-forward another dozen years and a friend of mine, Matt Dancho - more on him later - persuaded me to try again, but this time by taking his course in R for data science.
+Now we fast-forward another dozen years and a friend of mine, Matt Dancho - more on him later - persuaded me to try again, but this time by taking his course on learning R programming for data science.

 As I was doing this I decided that I would document my progress in a series of blog posts, but if you don't want to wait for me to go through everything why not check out Matt's course now?

-This is the first of several (I don't know how many yet - I've only just started), and I hope you'll come along with me on this wild and wacky journey.
+This is the first of several posts on learning R (I don't know how many yet - I've only just started), and I hope you'll come along with me on this wild and wacky journey.

 I have no idea where it will take me, and no idea what I will learn, but I'm excited to get started!